bdjohnson529/react-homepage/README.md

 ```

 ### Deploy to Heroku
 To deploy in Heroku, use the [Heroku buildpack](https://github.com/mars/create-react-app-buildpack).
 Change `mymapviz` to an appropriate title.
-The following code will deploy the React app to the endpoint https://mymapviz.herokuapp.com/.
+The following code will deploy the React app to the endpoint https://myhomepage.herokuapp.com/.
 ```
-heroku config:set REACT_APP_API_KEY=XXXXX-XXXXXX
-heroku create mymapviz --buildpack mars/create-react-app git push heroku master heroku open
+heroku create myhomepage --buildpack mars/create-react-app git push heroku master heroku open
 ```